 the very start of reading instruction (RRF 45. p6/ D.McGuinness ERI p339-347) )

 Advocates of the *Dual Route reading theory also believe that beginning readers should learn a bank of sight words without phonic decoding.
 They hypothesise that this 'sets up the direct lexical route to word reading''.
 Early Years teachers may be unaware of these academic theories but still want their beginning readers to memorise the HFWs as quickly as possible.
-Until the children know many of these words 'on sight', they will find it difficult to read the leveled scheme books with predictive/repetitive text which still make up the bulk of beginning reading practice material in the majority of reception/Y1 classrooms.
+Until the children know many of these very common words 'on sight', they will find it difficult to read the leveled scheme books with predictive/repetitive text which still make up the bulk of beginning reading practice material in the majority of reception/Y1 classrooms.

 Early reading instruction in the old National Literacy Strategy (NLS.
 1998) was based on multi-cueing strategies (searchlights); the NLS directors suggested that, 'More extreme recommendations from phonics evangelists to teach children not to use other reading strategies alongside phonics, should be treated with great caution' (Stannard/Huxford p189).
 In their Civitas paper 'Ready to Read', Anastasia de Waal and Nicholas Cowen wrote: ''(I)n order to accommodate the more established academic orthodoxy (i.e. child centred rather than anything resembling didactic or mechanistic teaching), a medley of reading strategies was included in searchlights.
 This attempt to keep everyone happy, while also attempting to address reading standards, led to a rather chaotic model which would frequently prove ineffective.
 Searchlights encouraged children to learn to read using four distinctive methods simultaneously''(p10)